 qAIRa won the funding of “Ideas Audaces” from Cienciactiva of the National Council of Science, Technology and Technological Innovation (CONCYTEC) in order to implement their solution throughout Peru.

-Seedstars World promotes, connects and invests in emerging market startups through its exclusive startup competition in 60 countries. qAIRa represented Peru in the world finals that will were held during April 2017 in Switzerland.
+Seedstars World promotes, connects and invests in emerging market startups through its exclusive startup competition in 60 countries. qAIRa represented Peru in the world finals that were held during April 2017 in Switzerland.
 Mónica Abarca of qAIRa was winner of the prize "Best Female Entrepreneur" in this global competition.

 Agora Partnerships supports and accelerates entrepreneurs that work towards the shift to a more sustainable, equitable, and abundant world, in order to create social impact. qAIRa is part of their last generation of startups.